Ahmad Murtaza Baddr

 4. Building Skills & Learning Methods for Conducting Evaluation was the fourth EvalYouth virtual conference that was conducted in November 2019.
 More than 650 participants registered for the conference that had sessions on evaluation design and methodology, as well as on evaluation results and the evaluation of SDGs.

 5. Evaluation for Transformation and Social Change.
-Sessions will include “Evaluation During Social and Environmental Unrest and Crises ” and “Youth-Focused and YEE-led Evaluation for Transformative Evaluation: Youth Activism in and Through Evaluation.”
-This year TF3 is proud to be adding one more language to the simultaneous translation: participants will be able to follow the conference in English, Russian, French, Spanish, and Arabic!
+Sessions included “Evaluation During Social and Environmental Unrest and Crises ” and “Youth-Focused and YEE-led Evaluation for Transformative Evaluation: Youth Activism in and Through Evaluation.”
+This year TF3 was proud to be adding one more language to the simultaneous translation: participants will be able to follow the conference in English, Russian, French, Spanish, and Arabic!

 The EvalYouth e-learning program has been a great opportunity for thousands of Young and Emerging Evaluators (YEEs) from across the globe to listen to and learn from the world’s most prominent and senior evaluators.
 These have been organized as six free webinars, with content delivered for specific audiences or regions in their local language (English, French, Spanish, and/or Russian):

 - The first e-learning webinar Where there is no Training took place in 2017 with Riitta Oksanen, the then-president of the European Evaluation Society and Deputy Director General for the Department for Development Policy in the Finnish Ministry of Foreign Affairs.
 The webinar focused on the role of training in the professionalization of evaluation.